 Lava Creek – mid-distance (7 miles round-trip) passing by Undine Falls – 60 ft waterfall.

 Black bears can be found around Mammoth.
 If you want to find one, look in forested areas around less busy areas away from the travertine terraces.
-Our tip if you want to avoid them (particularly if you head up to the terraces for sunrise) is to play music on your phone.
+Our tip if you want to avoid them (particularly if you head up to the terraces for sunrise) is to make noise, talk and clap intermittently.

 Campgrounds – Mammoth campground is the only campground open all year at Yellowstone.
 This is a first come first served site and costs US$ 20 per night.
 More information.